pulumi/registry/themes/default/content/registry/packages/tls/installation-configuration.md

 ---
 title: TLS Setup
-meta_desc: This page provides an overview on how to setup the TLS Provider for Pulumi.
+meta_desc: Provides an overview on how to setup the TLS Provider for Pulumi.
 layout: installation
 ---